Week 3 - Data Structures & Testing

 Naming Conventions

-In Java, type parameters follow a simple, widely-accepted convention: use a single uppercase letter (never a full word or lowercase so not what we did for our class above unless you have a very good reason).
-This keeps generic code short and instantly recognizable to every Java developer.
+In Java, type parameters follow a simple, widely accepted convention: use a single uppercase letter.
+This keeps generic code short and instantly recognizable to other Java developers.

 The most common letters you’ll see everywhere (including in ArrayList<E>, HashMap<K,V>, etc.) are:

-When you need more than one parameter, continue with S, U, V (or T1, T2).
+When you need more than one general type parameter, continue with letters such as S, U, V (or T1, T2).

 public class Pair<K, V> {